Thanks to Turkish Airlines’ 40% promotion, these tickets are available as cheap as €1,055 until January 15, 2021.

-Turkish Airlines sends a mix of Boeing 777-300ER and Airbus A330 aircraft on its four daily flights between Istanbul and Amsterdam, equipped with a long haul business class cabin.
-Airbus A320 family planes operate flights to Brussels, featuring Turkish Airlines’ short-haul business class (2-2 or 3-3 seating with a blocked middle seat).
+Turkish Airlines uses the Airbus A320 family planes to operate flights between Warsaw and Istanbul, featuring Turkish Airlines’ short-haul business class (2-2 or 3-3 seating with a blocked middle seat).
 This product still receives good reviews.

 All flights between Istanbul and Bangkok are Airbus A330-300 services.
 These planes offer fully reclinable lie-flat-seats upfront, arranged in a 2-2-2 pattern.